 “Research shows that 70 percent of our combat Veterans are experiencing marital problems,” said VA Chaplain Ron Craddock.
-“Twenty percent of them decide to divorce before they even return from theatre.
+“Twenty percent of them decide to divorce before they even return from theater.
 This is staggering.
 The toll on the individual Veteran is staggering.
 The toll on his family is staggering.”

 “They taught us how to listen to each other,” say Michelle, wife of an Army Veteran.
 “When that happens, it brings you closer together.
 It feels really, really good.”

 Chaplain Millspaugh has dozens of quotes like that.